-

 Manufacturer: Qicai Fenghuang from Menghai

-"Seven-Colored Phoenix" (Qicai Fenghuang) is one of the many tea factories in Menghai, the center of puer production.
-The release of sheng puer in the classic tochi format of the 2020 harvest is of interest to lovers of this type of tea.
+Seven-Colored Phoenix (Qicai Fenghuang) is one of the many tea factories in Menghai, the center of pu'er production.
+The release of sheng pu'er in the classic tochi format from the 2020 harvest is of interest to lovers of this type of tea.

-Vintage 2020: Young Sheng with its own character
+Vintage 2020: A young sheng with character

-Aroma: smoke, prunes and forest
+Aroma: smoke, prune and wood

-Taste and Brewing: In Search of Balance
+Flavor and Brewing: In Search of Balance

 - Brewing difficulty: For successful brewing, it is preferable to use a gaiwan rather than a teapot.

-- Water quality: It is important to use good water (spring or bottled water like "Baikal"), as tap water can negatively affect the taste.
+- Water quality: It is important to use good water (spring or bottled water like Baikal), as tap water can negatively affect the taste.

 General impression